Yellow group — STARTING WITH THE SAME SOUND, SPELLED DIFFERENTLY

 Actually belongs to: THEY FEATURE A BOSS

-although 'company' can imply scrutiny, in this context it refers to a business organization with a boss
+while 'company' can refer to a social gathering, in this context it's a business organization with a boss

 These words look like they belong in one group but actually fit somewhere else entirely.